manisharma-cs21/Devops_repo/README.md

-Hello From main Branch
-Hello from Conflict branch
+Hello From main Branch and Hello from Conflict branch